 What is Apache Flink?

-The framework to do computations for any type of data streams is called Apache Flink.
-It is an open source as well as a distributed framework engine.
-It can be run in any environments and the computations can be done in any memory and in any scale.
+The framework to do computations for any type of data stream is called Apache Flink.
+It is an open-source as well as a distributed framework engine.
+It can be run in any environment and the computations can be done in any memory and in any scale.
 The processing is made usually at high speed and low latency.
-Also, the data is generated at high velocity.
+Also, the data is generated at a high velocity.
 Dataflow diagrams are executed either in parallel or pipeline manner.
 The framework is written in Java and Scala.
 It processes only the data that is changed and hence it is faster than Spark.

 Understanding Apache Flink